 Remember, if you remove the food, you remove the snake.

 WHAT IF THERE’S A SNAKE LIVING IN MY YARD?

 Some snakes are territorial and will stay around one area if they decide to make it their home.
 A snake living in your property is a very dangerous and serious matter.
 Although snakes aren’t confrontational by nature and would rather flee than fight when scared, they can become quite aggressive under the following circumstances:

 - Mating season – When snakes come out in Spring and get ready to mate, their behaviour is more erratic and aggressive

 - Nesting – A snake will often defend the area around their nest, especially if they’ve laid eggs.
 If a snake has made a nest in your garden you should contact a wildlife handler immediately.

 At times like this, some kind of snake deterring device may not be enough to scare them off.
 Catching and removing the snake or some some kind of barrier could be one of your last options.
 Now this doesn’t mean you have to get your Steve Irwin on and pick up every snake you see.
 There is a much safer and much surer option and it’s called the snake trap.
 These traps allow you to safely catch and remove snakes without harming yourself or the reptile.

-It is an offense to kill snakes in Australia, so if one is living in your yard you should follow the above steps to make it feel unwelcome.
+It is an offence to kill snakes in Australia, so if one is living in your yard you should follow the above steps to make it feel unwelcome.
 If it still doesn’t leave you should contact a professional snake handler.
 Don’t try it yourself.
 It really isn’t worth the risk of a bite from a venomous snake.
 Call the experts and let them deal with it.